m2-modules/nextjs-blog/README.md

    - `ANY-FILE_NAME` is element of consisting URL path.
    - During building time `file name` will be changed into URL friendly pattern.
 Therefore it is recommended to use `English` only

-2. Add configuration for newly created content
+2. Add configuration for newly created posting
    - Open up `post.config.ts` file from `/src/config`
    - There might be bunch of sample posting.\
-   - You can add your newly created content by adding new element which has same structure compared with sample posting config.
+   - You can add your newly created posting by adding new element which has same structure compared with sample posting config.

 ## Detail of configurations